Accessibility

 The content of the VPR is not a judgement on your editing.

 RICE uses a modified version of the VPR system.
-Any physical triggers mentioned in the Intent to Participate form are separated into a VPR-specific list and tagged with the CWs in a slightly different format.
+Any physical triggers mentioned in the CW Request form are separated into a VPR-specific list and tagged with the CWs in a slightly different format.
 They are included in an extended CW & VPR document, an example of which you can view here.

 Why doesn't RICE use actual VPR?